Real Estate Year End Planning

 Real estate is a cyclical business and traditionally, this time of year is a high point for retail sales and not for our industry – but that doesn’t mean you shouldn’t be able to close out a solid year.
 Here are our year end planning tips for focusing during the most hectic season:

 - Don’t get desperate.
 Hopefully, you’ve kept clients in the pipeline and are working steadily.
 The alternative is to become desperate to close deals before the New Year and when you ‘need’ a deal, you tend to make promises you can’t keep.
-If you’ve been working the plan you put in place earlier this year, desperation shouldn’t be your problem.
+If you’ve been working on the plan you put in place earlier this year, desperation shouldn’t be your problem.

 - Don’t be distracted.
 We get it: The holiday season is filled with distractions.
-Family is coming to town, you’ve got to buy gifts for the kids, holiday networking events fill your evenings – but the bottom line is you must stay attentive to providing high quality customer service.
+Family is coming to town, you’ve got to buy gifts for the kids, and holiday networking events fill your evenings – but the bottom line is you must stay attentive to providing high-quality customer service.
 Do the work now, and you’ll have the cash flow you want in January and February.
 And, remember: Not everyone has your work ethic.
 So, while inventory may decrease in the last months of the year, increasing your efficiency is crucial to building your business.

 - Increase your prospecting.
 As we mentioned above, the market typically shows a slowdown in the fourth quarter, but you can balance that by increasing your prospecting.
 The rule of thumb is to bump up your normal prospecting by 25 percent.
 If you haven’t started already, waste no more time!